heyjiacheng/heyjiacheng/README.md

 ## ⭐️

+I'm passionate about applied mathematics and robotics.
-My interests focused on the vision-language model and robot learning.
+My research interests focused on the vision-language model and robot learning.
+Also!
+I collaborate with two talented friends on a Retrieval-Augmented Generation (RAG) start-up program.

 ---